wangziyao318/onos-app-ics/README.md

 # onos-app-ics

 This is an ONOS app component designed to only provide normal operation of [the ICS network](https://github.com/sfl0r3nz05/OT-NWbasedOnGNS3/blob/master/network/ics/README.md#ics-network).
 This app does not defend any attack.
 It only forward all traffic through Open vSwitches so that these Open vSwitches are transparent to other nodes in the ICS network.
+This one is not compatible with "An ICS Guard" and they can't be both activated.

 ## Usage